 Even though we have traditionally been fans of the Chicago Bears, we didn’t watch them this year — and from what we’ve heard, they didn’t play.
 We can at least respect the tenacity of the old-fashioned, small town, socialist Green Bay Packers in the heart of the biggest capitalist power in history, so we’ll hold our noses and tune in this afternoon, because conference championship football is as exciting as football gets.
 You just have to avoid thinking about concussions and other debilitating injuries.
 It’s certainly going to be more fun than watching Diane Keaton’s movie.

 We’ll cook up some chicken thighs, or take a container of Amy’s famous chicken chili from the freezer.
 It’s not that cold out, so we might even crack a window just a little bit.

 Maybe next we can get an actual dog, and name him Lazarus.

 On Monday evening, since she was passing by anyway, Amy went back to the Kenosha Woodman’s store, where she presented a manager with her receipt and the turkey’s weight/date tag.
 He apologetically refunded her money, so we continue to love Woodman’s.

-Back at home, the awful wet dog smell is just a weird memory — but the Ilume Woodfire scent really lingers, and like most smoky aromas, it becomes more sickening than pleasant over time.
+Back at home, the awful wet dog smell is just a weird memory — but the Illume Woodfire scent really lingers, and like most smoky aromas, it becomes more sickening than pleasant over time.
 I guess we’ll just have to spend the last few weeks of winter breathing this food safety reminder night and day.